geoncic/AdventOfCode-2021/README.md

 ## Day 9 - Complete
 ### Utilized generators and Depth First Search type recursion.
 Used sets, lists, and dictionaries to keep track of search results

+## Day 10 - Complete
+Utilized list stack

+## Day 11 - Complete
+Utilized Generator function to recurse through adjacent points

+## Day 12 - Complete
+I needed some help wrapping my head around recursive DFS and BFS strategies. took several days to finally "get" it.

+## Day 13 - Complete
+This one was relatively easy!
+Came up with a pretty simple solution without looking at any other references.